 Who doesn’t want to swim with sea turtles?
 Well you can at Akumal beach, just 30 minutes South of Playa del Carmen.
 This shallow blue-green water is home to 3 different kinds of sea turtles that you can swim with.

 For years you could simply swim with the turtles at Akumal on your own, bringing your own snorkeling gear.
-However to help preserve the area, they’ve implemented some new rules in 2017.
+However, to help preserve the area, they’ve implemented some new rules.

 4: Buy A Hammock In Merida

 The capital city of Yucatan state has colonial history is written into the architecture of most of the buildings in the beautiful, pedestrian-friendly city center, and liberal use of white limestone has given Merida the nickname “the white city”.

 It’s a cosmopolitan place, meaning there are plenty of tourists – but broad streets and high rooftops never make it feel crowded or heavily populated.
 It’s a great place to base yourself for exploring the rest of the peninsula.